 Can Tailbone Pain Radiate To The Buttocks?

 Tailbone pain, also known as coccydynia, can be a real pain in the... well, you know.
-It's that nagging ache at the base of your spine that just doesn't seem to let up.
+It's that nagging ache at the base of your spine that doesn't seem to let up.
 But can this discomfort radiate to your buttocks?
-Let's dive into the anatomy, causes, and treatments of tailbone pain to see how far its influence can spread.
+Let's dive into tailbone pain's anatomy, causes, and treatments to see how far its influence can spread.

 Key Takeaways